shayna-UT/assess_credit_risk/README.md

 # assess_credit_risk
 Build and evaluate several machine learning models to assess credit risk

+---
+### Use the imbalanced-learn library to resample the data and build and evaluate logistic regression classifiers using the resampled data:
 ### Summary
 A large problem in properly identifying credit risk is that there is an unbalanced classification problem; the number of good "low risk" loans outnumbers the number of risky "high risk" loans.
 Therefore, the following sampling techniques have been performed on the dataset to train and evaluate machine learning models with unbalanced classes.